top of page

 Even if Radbod was woven into the story later, this does not rule out Frisian involvement in region Rhenen.
 During the first centuries of the Early Middle Ages, the Central Netherlands was under the strong influence of Frisia.
 Frisians even had established from the seventh century onward the biggest trading town of north-western Europe, Dorestat at present-day Wijk bij Duurstede.
 Only fifteen kilometres as the crow flies to the west from Rhenen.
 A few hours hike, and even quicker by boat downstream.

-After the Roman Empire crumbled in the area that is now the Netherlands in the fourth century, the fortresses of the Romans along the river Rhine became excellent strongholds for new rulers who took advantage of the power vacuum in the Central Netherlands.
+After the Roman Empire crumbled in the area that is now the Netherlands in the fourth century, the fortresses of the Romans along the River Rhine became excellent strongholds for new rulers who took advantage of the power vacuum in the Central Netherlands.
 During the fifth and sixth centuries, the Utrecht Hill Ridge region and the east of the Betuwe region were the areas with the most settlements in the Netherlands.
 Especially the Rhenen area was a center of economic and political power at the turn of the fifth and sixth centuries (Looijenga 2003).
 It is known that the Arnulfings and Carolingians confiscated Roman fortresses in the late seventh and early eighth centuries.
 It is likely that a number of these abandoned fortresses were occupied by the Frisians before that, during the adventus Frisionum.
 From the sixth century, following the fifth-century power vacuum, two political powers reigned or collided in the Central Netherlands, the Merovingian and the Frisian kingdoms.
 As a consequence, landed properties probably changed hands between the two quite frequently (Van Es & Verwers 2010).

 Concerning the ancient stronghold on Heimenberg hill, it might be that Frisian rulers at some time held control over this location too.
 Perhaps that the aristocracy of Laar or region Rhenen with many possessions in wider Frisia in the ninth century still, pledged allegiance to Frisian rulers for a while.
 Who knows, also during the reign of King Radbod they did (Heidinga 1990).
-Interesting in this context is that in the year 885 the Danish warlord Godfrid the Sea-King was murdered and his army defeated more upstream the river Rhine at Spijk and Elterberg hill by a coalition of Franks, Saxons and Frisians (see our post The Abbey of Egmond and the Rise of the Gerulfing Dynasty).
+Interesting in this context is that in the year 885 the Danish warlord Godfrid the Sea-King was murdered and his army defeated more upstream the River Rhine at Spijk and Elterberg hill by a coalition of Franks, Saxons and Frisians (see our blog post The Abbey of Egmond and the Rise of the Gerulfing Dynasty).
 The Saxons were led by Everhard Saxo, count of Hamaland.
-In 898, it was Waldger, son of Gerulf and count of West Frisia, who killed count Everhard Saxo.
+In 898, it was Waldger, son of Gerulf and count of West Frisia, who killed Count Everhard Saxo.

 So, the conclusion is that there’s no proof of an adulterous Redbad being part of the original legend.
 However, if indeed the legend originates from pre-Christian Early Middle Ages, region Rhenen experienced presence and political influence of Frisian rulers in that era, and, of course, the continuous passing back and forth of Frisian merchants.